| MANDOC(1) | General Commands Manual | MANDOC(1) |

 otherwise, the man(7) parser is

 used.
-With other arguments, -m
+With other arguments, -m is silently

 ignored.-O